aws/aws-cdk/packages/@aws-cdk/aws-s3-deployment/README.md

    `websiteBucket`).
 If there is more than one source, the sources will be downloaded and merged pre-deployment at this step.

-**IMPORTANT** The `aws-s3-deployment` module is only intended to be used with assets built by the CDK CLI and Zip files from sources you trust.
-If you use `Source.bucket()` to reference a zip file from an untrusted source, it might execute arbitrary code in the context of the Lambda Function and read or write unexpected files in the S3 bucket.

 ## Supported sources